-- HOK Sport was engaged to identify the essential components required to attract topflight entertainment and sporting events, and to identify location issues and the criteria necessary for a successful facility development.
-An internationally-known sports architecture firm, HOK's client list includes numerous major league baseball franchises, National Football League franchises, civic arena clients and soccer and rugby teams worldwide. - Another internationally recognized firm, Convention, Sports & Leisure International (CSL), was commissioned to evaluate the market potential for the proposed complex, assess comparable facilities, provide case studies and develop financial models to inform the evaluation of proposals put forward by project proponents. - Dr. Mark Rosentraub, a professor at the Maxine Goodman Levin College on Urban Affairs at Cleveland State University was commissioned to develop a paper on lessons from U.S experiences.
+- HOK Sport, which was engaged to identify the essential components required to attract top-flight entertainment and sporting events, and to identify location issues and the criteria necessary for a successful facility development.
+An internationally known sports architecture firm, HOK's client list includes Major League Baseball franchises, National Football League franchises, NHL arena clients and soccer and rugby teams worldwide. - Convention, Sports & Leisure International (CSL), another internationally recognized firm, was commissioned to evaluate the market potential for the proposed facility, assess comparable facilities, provide case studies and develop financial models to inform the evaluation of proposals put forward by project proponents.

+Dr. Mark Rosentraub, a professor at the Maxine Goodman Levin College on Urban Affairs at Cleveland State University, was commissioned to develop a paper on lessons from U.S. experiences.
 He is an acknowledged expert in the study of sports facilities and how they can be a catalyst to revitalize urban centres.

-A synopsis of the CSL report, the Rosentraub paper, the reports of the Leadership Group's subcommittees on Community and Design Perspectives and on Financing are all available at (www.website.ca).
-The HOK Sport report and the full CSL report cannot be released due to the commercially competitive nature of their information on prospective facility sites and on Oilers business information.
+The full text of the Rosentraub paper is available at www.edmonton.ca/mayor.
+The HOK Study and the CSL report cannot be released due to the commercially competitive nature of their information on prospective facility sites and Oilers business information.